VanZittle/MyWeatherApp/README.md

 # module6challenge-Vanessa-WeatherApp

 This is an app that anyone can reach out to check on weather forecast by adding any city of their interest.
 The user can get real-time, accurate weather information as well as the next 5 days data.
-To develop this challenge, I reached out to previous activities during the course, the API weather documentation and the recommended blog in the instructions of the challenge.
+To develop this challenge, I reached out to previous activities during the course, the API weather documentation, the recommended blog in the instructions of the challenge and W3Schools to know how to display the date.

 ## User story